Ambassador Hotel (Los Angeles): Early history

 Designed by American architect Myron Hunt, the Ambassador Hotel opened for business at the stroke of midnight on January 1, 1921, and quickly established a new standard of hotel luxury.
 Guests were greeted by a grand lobby upon arrival, with an oversized Italian fireplace, crystal chandeliers, oriental carpets and luxurious draperies adorning the lobby, along with a choice of 1,000 guestrooms and bungalows.
 The hotel occupied 23.7 acres at 3400 Wilshire Boulevard, bordered by Wilshire Boulevard at the north, 8th Street at the south, Catalina Street at the east, and nearly to Mariposa Avenue at the west.
-When the hotel's Cocoanut Grove nightclub opened on April 21, 1921, it had officially solidified the hotel's social scene.
-In the 1980 book, Are the Stars Out Tonight?, former Ambassador PR Director, Margaret Tante Burk, recalls the Grove's opening night:
+When the hotel's Cocoanut Grove nightclub opened on April 21, 1921, it officially solidified the hotel's social scene.
+In the 1980 book Are the Stars Out Tonight?, former Ambassador PR director Margaret Tante Burk recalled the Grove's opening night:

 "...on the night of April 21, 1921… the new club officially opened its Moroccan style, gold leaf and etched palm tree doors...
 The Cocoanut Grove was aptly named, guests agreed as they were escorted by the maître de and captains down the wide plush grand staircase...
 Overhead, soaring about the room were cocoanut trees of papier mache, cocoanuts and palm fronds which had been rescued from the sandy beaches of Oxnard where they had served as atmosphere of the 1921 classic, The Sheik.
 Swinging from their branches were stuffed monkeys blinking at the revelers with their electrified amber eyes.
 Stars twinkled in the blue ceiling sky, and on the southernmost wall hung a full Hawaiian moon presiding over a painted landscape and splashing waterfall."